Food Lover's 7-Day India Itinerary: A Culinary Journey Through 5 Cities

 Essential Food Traveler Tips

-**Digestive Preparation:** Start with cooked street food, avoid raw vegetables initially.
-Carry digestive tablets (Gelusil, Pudin Hara), anti-diarrheal medication (Imodium).
-Probiotics before trip help.
-Don't drink tap water—only bottled.
-Most travelers experience minor digestive adjustment—normal and temporary.
+**Prepare your stomach.** Start with cooked street food and skip raw vegetables for the first few days.
+Carry digestive tablets (Gelusil, Pudin Hara) and anti-diarrheal medication (Imodium).
+Probiotics before the trip help.
+Don't drink tap water, only bottled.
+Most travellers go through a minor adjustment, it's normal and passes.

-**Vegetarian Options:** India is vegetarian paradise.
-Every city has excellent vegetarian restaurants (often better than non-veg).
-South India especially vegetarian-friendly.
-Always clarify "pure veg" if dietary restrictions.
-Jain food (no onion/garlic) available in Jaipur/Mumbai.
+**Vegetarian options.** India is a vegetarian paradise.
+Every city has excellent vegetarian restaurants, often better than the non-veg ones.
+South India especially.
+Clarify 'pure veg' if you have strict requirements.
+Jain food (no onion or garlic) is available in Jaipur and Mumbai.

-**Food Photography:** Always ask permission before photographing people (vendors, chefs).
-Food photos are usually fine.
-Share photos with subjects via WhatsApp—builds goodwill.
-Best light: Natural daylight or golden hour.
+**Food photography.** Ask before photographing people (vendors, chefs).
+Photos of the food itself are usually fine.
+Send photos to your subjects via WhatsApp, it builds goodwill.
+Best light is natural daylight or golden hour.
 Avoid flash.

 Must-Try Dishes Summary by City

-**Bangalore Must-Eats:** Masala dosa, idli-vada-sambar, benne dosa, ragi mudde, Mangalorean fish curry, filter coffee, bisi bele bath, Mysore pak (sweet).
+**Bangalore:** masala dosa, idli-vada-sambar, benne dosa, ragi mudde, Mangalorean fish curry, filter coffee, bisi bele bath, Mysore pak.

 Food TravelCulinary TourismIndia FoodTravel ItineraryStreet FoodMumbaiDelhiBangaloreJaipurGoa